semgrep/bento/PRIVACY.md

 * Aggregate count of checks that fire
 * Names of checks that are disabled for the tools running in Bento
 * The user’s OS, shell information, user agent, and anonymized IP
 * Bento asks users to share error dump data on crashes
+* User’s email address (if the user provides it)

 ### Data not collected